ketansonwane1/Domain-Status-Code-Checker/README.md

-# Domain-Status-Checker
-Sure, here's a more detailed README file:

----

 # Domain Status Checker

 This Python script checks the status codes of HTTP and HTTPS domains listed in a text file and prints the results to the console.